jinghuazhao/Mixed-Models/README.md

 **Mixed models with polygenci effects**

-This repository contains information on several aspects of the modeling:
+This repository contains information on several aspects of the models:

 1. [Mixed Modeling with Whole Genome Data](JPS/jps.pdf) (**[JPS](JPS)**) provides an overview and is derived from work on analysis of data in famniles where relationship between relatives is customarily